pthu/sahd/source/words/pelek.md

 assume that פֶּלֶךְ refers to the whorl of the spindle, while other dictionaries (GB, 643; Zorell, 651;
 <i>DCH</i> vi:696)
-suppose that פֶּלֶךְ denotes the entire spindle.
+suppose that פֶּלֶךְ denotes the entire spindle, including the rod.
 Except for the late cognate in Arab., the cognates in other Sem. languages designate the spindle in its entirety.
 Even if the derivation of
 <span dir="rtl">פֶּלֶךְ</span> from a root meaning ‘to be(come) round’ is correct (see section <a href="#Arabic">1 A.7</a>),